 Top selects will become members of the WGI Talent Network, where creative companies are continually looking for exceptional emerging talent on an ongoing basis.

 Applications are currently open.
-Initial start dates have been postponed until spring 2021 as a response to the COVID-19 pandemic.
+Application and start dates have been extended in response to the global COVID-19 pandemic.

 June 15: Begin accepting applications for Edition 3